pojj/pojj/README.md

 I'm a software developer, I usually work with technologies like NextJS, ReactJS, Python, PostgreSQL, and MongoDB.
 I enjoy building web apps, training machine learning models, and learning cool algorithms.

-✨This is my github profile have a look around!✨
+✨This is my github profile, have a look around!✨